 The top panel of the shortcut mapping screen shows a list of available UI widgets/actions and the bottom panel shows the shortcuts currently assigned to them.
-You can search the top and bottom panels using the text entry boxes at the bottom of the screen.
+You can search the top and bottom panels using the text entry boxes at the bottom of the screen (use the up/down arrow keys to navigate between matches).